alimanfoo/ag1000g-bakeoff/challenges/1/README.md

  - title: Title of the approach, perhaps a tool and version number.
  - institution: Short name of submitting institution
- - file: Path to a hosted multisample VCF 4.2 file or gVCF file.
+ - file: Path to a hosted multi-sample VCF 4.2 file, containing variant calls for all individuals within the cross.
  - submitter: Name and email address of submitter
  - contributors: Name and email address of contributors
  - code: (url to code used to generate results).
 Ideally a github commit of a pipeline specification with environment definitions.